WRITTEN BY: BRUCE LOVELACE

 My recommendation for a good starter tripod head is a simple one-lever ball head.
 You're an enthusiast photographer, not a pro, and you don't need to spend a ton on the best tripod head that money can buy.
 Beginner photographers usually but tripods that already have a head mounted on top of the legs and the cheaper ones generally come with a 3-way/pan/tilt head.

 With that said, there are a ton of choices in the $20-$60 range of ball type of tripod heads that will handle your DSLR and a medium sized lens.
 See what I mean.
-Check out the price examples below.
+Check out the price examples and photographer reviews below.

-The best way to get a ball head is to buy yourself a new tripod that already includes a ball head.
-Check out the prevailing prices below.
+The best way to get a solid ball head is to buy yourself a new tripod that already includes a ball head.
+Check out where to get the most reviews and how to see through the hyped untruths.
+Here's my article on the Pros and Cons of Amazon Reviews.
 Newer tripods are so much more feature rich and affordable than they were 20 years ago.
 It's a great time to be shopping for photo gear!

 Once again the ball head is the right choice.
 They're light in weight, small, and portable.
 They give you the desired stability for long exposures with landscape photographers have to have and they're fluid and quick.
 Here's a 90 second video on why a ball head is the best choice for photographing landscapes.